 It is an audio-only platform where users join a room where they can remain in the audience and listen or they can go onto the stage and speak.
 You can join a room or you can create your own room.

 Your experience is curated by who you are following and what interests you have included in your profile.
 My advice is to get to know how the app works and you can change who you follow and you can remove suggested topics and rooms.
-Only you will know whether a topic or room is right for you.
+Only you will know whether a topic or room is right for you and your interests.
 There is a community for everyone on the app, you just have to find it.

 How do you join Clubhouse?

-It is via invite-only.
-That makes it sound exclusive so I suppose it is, but it is built on the recommend a friend principle, so if you enjoy it then share your invites with friends and colleagues.
+When it first launched it was via invite-only.
+That made it sound exclusive so I suppose it was at first, as it was built on the recommend a friend principle, so if you enjoyed it then you could share your invites with friends and colleagues.
 It’s now open to all.

 Setting up your user name and profile on Clubhouse

-You can set-up your user name ahead of getting an invite this is what I did as I wanted to make sure that my handle was the same as my social media accounts.
+You could set up your user name ahead of getting an invite this is what I did as I wanted to make sure that my handle was the same as my social media accounts.

 - Your name